Dram Shop Laws and Lawsuits Against Bars

 Georgia Dram Shop Laws and Bar Lawsuits

-Christopher Simon Attorney at Law has successfully pursued a number of Atlanta bars for over-serving drunk drivers who later caused serious crashes.
+The attorneys at Simon Bridgers Spires have successfully pursued a number of Georgia bars for over-serving drunk drivers who later caused serious crashes.
 The firm is proud to have closed these bars down using the State’s Dram Shop laws.
 O.C.G.A. § 51-1-40

 In Georgia, our legislature enacted a specific law that says that where a bar: